Clicky

 Using a One Man Limited Company?

-Alternatively, you can invest in a pension personally but will be restricted to an investment of a maximum 100% of salary.
-For tax purposes, you may have decided to keep the salary low and so this can be a significant limiting factor and this is why many contractors will favour a company contribution instead.
+Alternatively, you can invest in a pension personally but will be restricted to a maximum of 100% of salary.
+For tax purposes, you may have decided to keep the salary low, and this can be a significant limiting factor.
+This is why many contractors will favour a company contribution instead.

 Decisions, decisions